vangarcciaa/dsci510_fall2025_final_project/README.md

 # Does Living Near a Metro Station Reduce Commute Time?
 This project explores whether areas in Los Angeles with greater access to metro stations have a shorter average commute time, additionally, we will be analyzing median household income for homes closest to the metro stations in Los Angeles.
 The goal is to test the assumption that proximity to public transit rails resuces travel time for workers in Los Angeles, a historically commuter dense city.
 Additionally, I plan to include median household income as a control variable in the regression model to account for socioeconomic factors that may influence commute behavior.

+Main research question:
+Do ZIP codes with more Metro stations have shorter average commute times—once income is accounted for?

 # Data sources
 This project uses geographic data from LA Metro to locate the location of all metro transit stops in Los Angeles County, I will be using their shapefiles to locate transit stop locations.
 The variables that will be used are: STOP_NAME, STOP_LAT, AND STOP_LON.
 To get commute time and median household income information, I will be using two different tables from the 5-year American Community Survey API data, and match by geography to the location of the LA metro transit stops.